rapid7/insightconnect-plugins/easyvista/help.md

 #### Update Ticket

-This action is used to update the EasyVista ticket.
+This action is used to update an EasyVista ticket.

 ##### Input